tldr-pages/tldr/pages/common/apkleaks.md

 # apkleaks

 > An APK file scanner for exposing URIs, endpoints, and secrets.
-> APKLeaks utilizes the `jadx` disassembler to decompile APK files.
+> Note: APKLeaks utilizes the `jadx` disassembler to decompile APK files.
 > More information: <https://github.com/dwisiswant0/apkleaks>.

 - Scan an APK [f]ile for URIs, endpoints, and secrets: